Intrum uudistuu

 Will you be subject to automated decision-making?

 We do not consider the automated decision-making to produce legal effects or similarly significantly affect you, as it does not affect your rights and obligations based on your earlier contract.
-You will generally not receive any information on the individual score that has been awarded to your case, but if you believe that we have handled your case wrongly due to the score, you may ask us to manually reconsider the score by human intervention.
+If you believe that we have handled your case wrongly due to the score, you may ask us to manually reconsider the score by human intervention.

 What rights do you have?

-t is important that you understand that we process your personal data reliably and securely.
+We process your personal data reliably and securely.
+Please note that there are legal obligations related to data retention and therefore we may be required to handle your data despite of your request to restrict the handling or delete the data.
 Although we do not need your consent to process your personal data, you still have many rights related to the processing of personal data.

 Right to Access